makeusabrew/decking/README.md

 # decking

-## Project goals

-To simplify the creation, management and running of clusters of Docker containers in a way which is familiar to developers;
+Decking aims to simplify the creation, management and running of clusters of Docker containers in a way which is familiar to developers;
-by reading container information from a `decking.json` package file on a project by project basis.
+by reading information from a `decking.json` package file on a project by project basis.

-To use the Docker Remote API wherever possible (not everywhere, does not appear to support -name and -link flags yet).
+It intends to use the Docker Remote API wherever possible (not everywhere, does not appear to support -name and -link flags yet).

 See [nodeflakes/decking.json](https://github.com/makeusabrew/nodeflakes/blob/master/decking.json)